postCC42/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple---BADASS-/P2/setup.md

 - Routing between VLANs (inter-VLAN routing) typically requires Layer 3 routing devices (routers or Layer 3 switches, that use ip addresses).
 - Devices in different VLANs can communicate through routers that route traffic between VLANs based on their IP addresses and MAC addresses(based on MAC address tables).
 - we need VXLAN, that create a virtual layer 2 and incapsulate layer 2 frame into layer 3 packets on a large scale thanks to its 24 bit VNI that allow up to 16 million VXLAN segments, keeping the isolation of each vxlan
+Focus on why we need a bridge:
+- VXLAN is designed to extend Layer 2 networks over a Layer 3 infrastructure.
+Each router (or more specifically, each VXLAN Tunnel Endpoint - VTEP) acts as a bridge to encapsulate and decapsulate Ethernet frames into VXLAN packets.
+This encapsulation allows traditional Layer 2 Ethernet frames to be transported across an IP network.

+- VXLAN Tunneling:
+The bridge functionality in VTEPs enables the creation of VXLAN tunnels.
+These tunnels are used to transport Layer 2 traffic over a Layer 3 network.
+The VTEP bridges the gap between the local Layer 2 domain and the VXLAN tunnel, allowing devices in different Layer 2 domains to communicate as if they were on the same local network.

+- MAC Address Learning and Management:
+Bridges in VTEPs are responsible for MAC address learning and management.
+They maintain a MAC address table that maps MAC addresses to VXLAN tunnels, allowing them to forward traffic to the correct destination VTEP.
+This is similar to traditional Ethernet bridging but adapted to handle the encapsulated VXLAN traffic.

 ## set up hosts
 - launch the network (play button)